Gisellyrock/Gisellyrock/README.md

 </p>

-- 🌱 "I'm diving deeper into JavaScript and React."
+- 🌱 I'm diving deeper into JavaScript and React.

 - 🚀 Student in Udemy and Origamid.

+- 🤝 Working as Front-End Developer at Kernel System.

 ### 📊 Goals 2024:

 - 📂 Expand my portfolio.

-- 🤝 Improving my english to get nice international opportunity.
+- 🤝 Be a great React Front-End Developer.

 - 📈 Get a international experience as a Developer.